Last Updated on

 Also known as cat scratch fever, subacute regional lymphadenitis or Teeny’s disease, cat scratch disease (CSD) is a self-limiting, zoonotic infection (transmitted from animals to humans).
-As the name would suggest, cat scratch disease is most often associated with cat scratches (although cat bites and licks can often lead to CSD too).
-More than 90% of those infected have a history of contact with a cat.
+Cat scratch disease is associated with cat scratches (although cat bites and licks can often lead to CSD too), with more than 90% of those infected have a history of contact with a cat.

-The disease is caused by a recently discovered gram-negative bacterium called Bartonella henselae and is found worldwide, however, it is more common in warm and humid climates as fleas are more prevalent under these conditions.
-80% of those affected are children (under 17 years).
-Most cases come from kittens, although adult cats can also pass on the disease.
+The disease is caused by a recently discovered gram-negative bacterium called Bartonella henselae and is found worldwide.
+It is more common in warm and humid climates as fleas are more prevalent under these conditions.
+80% of those affected are children (under 17 years), and most cases come from kittens, although adult cats can also pass on the disease.

 Fleas pass Bartonella from one cat to another via flea feces which contains the bacterium.
-As the flea feeds on the cat, it deposits feces onto the cat’s skin, which is then transferred to the mouth and claws as the cat grooms himself.
+As the flea feeds, feces are deposited onto the cat’s skin which is transferred to the mouth and claws as the cat grooms himself.
 It is not possible to pass on the disease from human to human.

 Cats are the main reservoir of CSD although puncture wounds and scratches from dogs, thorns, splinters and even fish bones have been implicated in a few cases too.
 Although the bacterium is relatively common in cats, it is quite rare to catch CSD, which indicates that it’s somewhat difficult to catch.
-Humans become infected when the bacteria is introduced via a wound (bite, scratch, puncture).
+Infection occurs in humans via a bite, scratch or puncture.

-It has been speculated that tick bites may also transmit the bacteria to humans, however, there is no evidence that the bacteria can be spread from fleas to humans.
+Tick bites may transmit the bacteria to humans; however, is no evidence the bacteria can pass from fleas to humans.